Professional development courses for English language teachers of primary school, secondary school, and adult learners.

 We have capped class sizes at 25 students to maximise opportunities for interaction.

 During your weekly live workshops, you will be expected to participate actively in discussions and exchanges with tutors and fellow participants.
 You will be encouraged to continue your discussions through additional online interaction throughout your course.
+Please choose only one of the courses below to avoid clashes with your timetable.

 Please click on each of the workshop titles below for a full description of module contents.